-We characterize which features of supply chains make them more resilient to large shocks.
-Using a novel dataset on the universe of firm-to-firm transactions in an Indian state, we identify which firms were subject to a larger supplier risk, following the Covid-19 lockdowns in March 2020.
-We follow an event-study approach and find that firms whose suppliers were in strict-lockdown districts, experienced separation rates 8.8 pp higher than firms with suppliers in mild-lockdown districts (a 28% increase with respect to baseline).
-We then look into which characteristics make supply chains more resilient.
-Firms who buy more complex products, which have fewer suppliers in the market, are less likely to break links after the shock.
-On the contrary, firms who diversified, and purchased the same product from multiple suppliers, are more likely to break links.
-Finally, we explore how firms change the composition of their suppliers after the shock.
-Firms with higher supplier risk start sourcing from closer distances, and concentrate their purchases into larger and better connected suppliers.
+We characterize what features make supply chains more resilient.
+Using new data on the universe of firm-to-firm transactions from an Indian state, we identify firms with larger supplier risk following the Covid-19 lockdowns.
+Using an event-study design we find firms with suppliers in strict-lockdown districts experienced 4.5pp higher separation rates (a 15% increase relative to baseline).
+We study which characteristics increase supply-chain resilience.
+Firms that buy more complex products, with fewer available suppliers, are less likely to break links.
+We explore how firms change post-shock supplier composition.
+Firms with higher supplier risk form new links with larger and better-connected suppliers.